kevaldoshi17/NVIDIA_AICITY/README.md

 ### Requirements

 1. Python 3.6
-2. To run the model from scratch, request data from the organizers.
+2. To run the model from scratch, please request data from the organizers.
 3. Install Yolo-v3 from [here](https://github.com/AlexeyAB/darknet) and use pretrained model on MS-COCO.

 To run model from scratch, please follow these steps: